hernantz/blog/content/just-files.md

 https://drewdevault.com/dynlib.html -> sharing packages is ok, sharing libs is an overkill

 Docker + docker-compose re implement a package distribution + process manager and orchestration + build system.

+## The importance of a manifest
+A file where you list your dependencies, that can be parsed by automated tools (that check for updates or vulnerabilties) is paramount for auditing your computer.
+This is the `Pakfile`.
+When you use the command line to add/remove packages, it simply updates this manifest.

+Other systems use shells scripts or Dockerfiles which have instructions that are hard to parse automatically.

+On the other hand, formatted plain text files can easily be manipulated by other tools.

+In the packfile you can also override dependencies in the graph (like in pnpmjs).

 ## Misc